timescale/docs/install/installation-kubernetes.md

 the [TimescaleDB][tsdb-docs] section in our documentation to learn what you can do with it.

-If you want to work through some tutorials to help you get up and running with TimescaleDB and time-series data, check out our [tutorials][tutorials] section.
+To work through some tutorials that help you get started with TimescaleDB and time-series data, check out our [tutorials][tutorials] section.

 You can always [contact us][contact] if you need help working something out, or